louis hansel shotsoflouis wVoP Q2Bg A unsplash

 Welcoming and Greeting Guests in a Restaurant: A How to Guide

-When you return to an establishment and they remember your name, doesn’t it just make you feel at home?
-Finding ways to tailor your approach to your guests can really make a difference.
 78% of consumers say personalisation makes them more likely to repurchase from a business.
-So finding ways to personalise with new guests, if you can read into their preferences, makes them much more likely to return.
+So finding ways to personalise with new guests, if you can read into their preferences, makes them much more likely to return, and in a restaurant setting, it doesn't take much to make a guest feel recognised.

 • Use guests’ names, once you know them (try hard to remember!)